cathysnider/cathysnider.github.io/lando.md

    Don't forget to copy default.settings.php to settings.php and allow write privileges <br />
    `chmod a+w sites/default`

-## Initialize Lando in project folder
+## 2. Initialize Lando in project folder

    You must initialize Lando before you can go further, since Lando spins up the database that our site will be using.
 Go back to root of {mySiteName} folder
    `cd ../`
    and initialize it for Lando.
-A .lando.yml file will be created in your project folder.
+A *.lando.yml* file will be created in your project folder.
 Lando has an extensive library of parameters.
-These are the ones we use to start:
+These are the ones we use to start: <br />
    `lando init --source cwd --recipe drupal7  --webroot . --full --name {mySiteName}`

-## Start Lando; check info
+## 3. Start Lando

    `lando start`